 Dreamland Beach was the former private grounds of President Suharto.
 But in front of his immense estate lies the idyllic Dreamland, one of the best places to surf in Bali.
 Unfortunately, there are nowadays many hotels and a golf course.
 But the beach is definitely worth it.
 And you can still find quiet places there.

 5. Candidasa Beach

-Candidassa has volcanic black sand beaches, but also beautiful white beaches.
-When you compare Candidassa with the beach destinations in the south, it is super quiet in the east of Bali.
+Candidasa has volcanic black sand beaches, but also beautiful white beaches.
+When you compare Candidasa with the beach destinations in the south, it is super quiet in the east of Bali.
 Candidasa is, therefore, a perfect base for exploring the east side of Bali.
 You can easily take a day trip to the mother temple Besakih for example.
 You can also put the market of Amplapura or diving in Padang Bai on your to-do list.

 6. Balangan Beach

 Balangan Beach is one of the most peaceful beaches in Bali.
 Here you still have a wonderful beach, without large hotels and many boats.
 The beach bar above the beach completes the picture.

 Padang Padang Beach is strikingly small and has its own atmosphere.
 With small restaurants, some rocks on the beach and a few tourists.
 Certainly in the early morning or at the end of the day.